wangwenx190/framelesshelper/README.md

 }
 ```

-In theory it's possible to instantiate multiple `FramelessHelper` instances for a same `Window`, in this case only one of them will keep functional, all other instances will become a wrapper of it, but doing so is not recommended and may cause unexpected behavior or bugs, so please avoid trying to do that in any case.
+In theory it's possible to instantiate multiple `FramelessHelper` objects for a same `Window`, in this case only one of them will keep functional, all other objects will become a wrapper of it, but doing so is not recommended and may cause unexpected behavior or bugs, so please avoid trying to do that in any case.

+If you find any of `FramelessHelper` functions have no effect after calling, the most possible reason is by the time you call the function/change the property of `FramelessHelper`, the root window has not finished its initialization process and thus `FramelessHelper` can't get the handle of it, so any action from the user will be ignored until the root window finished initialization.

 There's also a QML type called `FramelessWindow`, it's only a simple wrapper of `FramelessHelper`, you can absolutely use plain `Window` instead.

+### More

 Please refer to the demo projects to see more detailed usages: [examples](./examples/)